80a Southampton Row

 I welcome people from all walks of life and cultures who are willing to engage in therapy.

-I am based in Bloomsbury - Holborn (WC1) and within reach of Central London, Covent Garden, Farrington, Bank and West End.
+I am based in Bloomsbury - Holborn (WC1) and in Chancery Lane.
+Both clinics are within reach of Central London, Covent Garden, Farrington, Bank and West End.

 Training, qualifications & experience

 I am registered with the Health Professional Council (HPC) as a Counselling Psychologist and I am a member of the British Psychological Society (MBPsS).

 I am fully trained in the Eye Movement Desensitisation Reprocessing therapy (EMDR) which is a recommended treatment for PTSD by the NICE (National Center for Clinical Excellence).

 I am further trained in Cognitive Analytic Therapy (CAT) and systemic therapy.
 The process of CAT involves looking at patterns of relating and the effect they can have on the individual and their relationships with others.
 CAT can be an effective therapy for depression, anxiety and the treatment of borderline personality disorder.
 It is also a recommended approach for the treatment of eating disorders such as anorexia.
 If you are coming to therapy feeling troubled by your relationships with other people, then CAT might be the appropriate therapeutic approach for you.

 I adhere to the Ethical Framework for Good Practice in Counselling and Psychotherapy with both HCPC and BPS.